-Let’s now take a look at some of the fund’s metrics on December 31, 2021:
+Let’s now take a look at some metrics about the fund as at December 31, 2022:

 ** Net return after all fees.

-To compare our performance during the fourth quarter (October 1 to December 31, 2021), we use the S&P/TSX Small Cap Index as our benchmark.
+To compare our performance during the fourth quarter (October 1 to December 31, 2022), we use the S&P/TSX Small Cap Index as our benchmark.
 This index reflects the small cap market performance in Canada.
-To get an overview of the US market performance, we refer to the LD Micro Index.
+We refer to the LD Micro Index to get an overview of the US market performance.
 Here is the performance of the two indices during the quarter:

 Let’s continue by looking at the year as a whole:

 Once again, you can see that 2022 was a tough year for our strategy.
 We expose ourselves to increased volatility by choosing to invest in the smallest, most unknown, and illiquid companies in the North American markets.
 Volatility can be an advantage or a disadvantage depending on market conditions.
 It has allowed us to outperform the indices during good times but also led to a more severe correction during a bear market.
 It is essential to evaluate the strategy on a long-term horizon to judge the performance over a complete economic cycle (a cycle that we have not yet completed).